MicrosoftDocs/learn/learn-pr/azure/intro-azure-communication-services/includes/2-what-is-it.md

 - **Phone number management**: Buy and manage real-world phone numbers to use with your telephony systems.
 This includes toll-free numbers.
 - **Direct routing**: Route Azure Communication Services numbers and calls to your on premises telephony systems.

 You can read more about telephony features in the [Azure Communication Services documentation](/azure/communication-services/), which covers them in more detail.
-Check out the Reference section at the end of the module for more information..
+Check out the Reference section at the end of the module for more information.

 ### SMS features